datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 Load balancing is a type of messaging topology: messages from the orders service are sent once (and only once) to a pool of recipients.
-A Datawire messaging topology describes the logical layout of your message network: how each of your microservices are arranged on the network, and how they communicate with each other.
+In Datawire, the term messaging topology refers to the logical layout of your message network: how each of your microservices are arranged on the network, and how they communicate with each other.

 Datawire is very flexible in configuring different types of message topologies.
 The table below outlines some common topologies.
 We use